uri-yanover/4qbits/_posts/2023-03-04-on-suffocation.md

 In the Soviet Union, communism was used as a pretext to justify the state's various obsessions and to smother discontent regarding the populace's awful living conditions.
 The notion of ill-willing foreign bourgeois elites was a convenient pretext for both the brutality of the regime and its hypertrophied imperialistic tendencies.
 But in truth it was all a concealment mechanism for the regime's inability to steer itself to safety.

 Since the old elites form by far the greatest political threat to the government, the government will need a pseudo-moral mechanism to delegitimize and oppress them
-Hence, an opportunistic Israeli government will concoct an ideology for preserving itself in power with the elites framed an Adversary.
+Hence, an opportunistic Israeli government will concoct an ideology for preserving itself in power with the elites framed as an Adversary.
 Quite a lot of the Israeli tech will get hurt because it has a massive representation of the old elites (arriving from academia, industry and finance).
 As with any type of opression, the onslaught will be cynical, wanton and cruel.

 # Summary
 It's funny how reading some sources, for example the Russian Wikipedia, one is tempted to assume that the Stagnation was "not as bad as it sounds", perhaps a little step backward for an otherwise functional society.
 However what transpired right after it ended lends to a much darker view.